ibnlanre/portal/README.md

 ### Actions as hooks

 `@ibnlanre/portal` allows you to define functions within your store that can be used as React custom hooks.
-This powerful feature enables you to co-locate complex, stateful logic—including side effects managed by `useEffect` or component-level state from `useState`—directly with the store it relates to.
+This powerful feature enables you to co-locate complex, stateful logic—including side effects managed by `useEffect` or component-level state from `useState` directly with the store it relates to.

-To create an action that functions as a hook, simply follow React's convention: prefix the function name with `use`, place it directly within the object you pass to createStore, then use it like any regular custom hook in your React components.
+To create an action that functions as a hook, simply follow React's convention: prefix the function name with `use`, place it directly within the object you pass to `createStore`, then use it like any regular custom hook in your React components.

 This pattern leverages React's own rules for hooks.
 It doesn't prevent the function from being recreated on re-renders (which is normal React behavior), but it provides an excellent way to organize and attach reusable hook logic to your store instance.

-> ⚠️ Note: These functions aren’t automatically memoized.
-Make sure your store is created once at the module level, and not within a component, to avoid re-creating the hook logic on every render.
+> ⚠️ Note: These functions are not automatically memoized.
+To prevent recreating hook logic on every render, define your store at the module level whenever possible.
+If you need to create a store inside a React component, use the `useMemo` hook to ensure the store is created based on stable dependencies.

 **Example:**